-- 10. Mergers, consolidations, acquisitions, the sale of all or substantially all the assets of the WCSA or the dissolution of the WCSA. - 11.
-Appointment of a successor or additional Trustee or the change of the name of the Trustee or any successor or additional Trustee. - 12.
-Non-payment related defaults. - 13.
-Modifications to the rights of Holders. - 14.
-Optional, contingent or unscheduled bond calls, prepayment or redemptions other than defeasances. - 15.
-Release, substitution or sale of property securing repayment of the 2018 Bonds.
+- 11. Mergers, consolidations, acquisitions, the sale of all or substantially all the assets of WCSA or the dissolution of WCSA. - 12.
+Appointment of a successor or additional Trustee or the change of the name of the Trustee or any successor or additional Trustee. - 13.
+Non-payment related defaults. - 14.
+Modifications to the rights of Holders. - 15.
+Optional, contingent or unscheduled bond calls, prepayment or redemptions other than defeasances. - Release, substitution or sale of property securing repayment of the 2021B-C Bonds. - 17.
+Incurrence of a financial obligation of the obligated person or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation of the obligated person, any of which affect security holders.